louaychokri/Web_Scraping/README.md

-# Scrape data from site web then save data in database
+# Scrape data from site web then save it in database